Episode 3

 Speaker C:

-For me to stay based for high school football.
+It was really for me to stay based for high school football.

 Speaker C: